brianberns/brianberns.github.io/Markdown/07-IntervalNames.md

 The minor version of an interval is always a half step shorter than the major version.

+Interval names extend beyond an octave as well.
+For example, a ninth is an octave plus a second.

 ## References

 * [Wikipedia](https://en.wikipedia.org/wiki/Interval_(music)#Number)